eliferin14/AR_cube/README.md

 The cube is designed such that the side is 2cm long (two chessboard squares), and the square base is centered in the central reference frame

+In the picture above you can see the chessboard frame in the top left, the central frame in the center of the chessboard and the cube in orange

 [The cube is dynamically calculated as the chessboard moves (video)](https://imgur.com/CVmUvCD)

 #### Rotating cube